 Frank C. Mayer

-Frank C. Mayer is a Business Law attorney at Bond, Schoeneck & King whose primary areas of practice include corporate and business law, tax planning for closely-held and public companies, estate planning and estate administration with a concentration in tax-related matters.
+Frank is a Business Law attorney whose primary areas of practice include corporate and business law, tax planning for closely-held and public companies, estate planning and estate administration with a concentration in tax-related matters.
 He provides advice on choice of entity decisions, worker classification issues, corporate reorganizations, business succession planning and a variety of other tax issues.

-Previously, Mr. Mayer practiced tax law with a large national law firm located in Philadelphia, Pennsylvania.
-Before beginning his legal career, Mr. Mayer was employed by a "Big 4" public accounting firm and later a multinational oil company, where his responsibilities included tax planning for domestic and international transactions, financial forecasting, development of business plans and the performance of competitive analysis and business valuation studies.
+Previously, Frank practiced tax law with a large national law firm located in Philadelphia, Pennsylvania.
+Before beginning his legal career, Frank was employed by a "Big 4" public accounting firm and later a multinational oil company, where his responsibilities included tax planning for domestic and international transactions, financial forecasting, development of business plans and the performance of competitive analysis and business valuation studies.